T-13/betaflight/docs/boards/Board - STM32Discovery.md

 ### F411 Changes

 - Inversed Front/Back (Front is Back and Back is Front).
-- Frame requires minor incision to fit different jumper location.
+- Frame has a moved hole to fit different jumper location.